 Despite my doctor’s best efforts and countless explanations that the vaccine wouldn’t hurt me, he couldn’t get past my most significant barrier — fear.
 All of the science and reason couldn’t take away from how looking at that needle and knowing it would be stuck into my body made me feel.

 Thankfully, I grew out of my fear of needles.
 I found a million other things to channel that energy into as someone who’s had severe generalized anxiety disorder my entire life.
 But my own anxiety disorder aside, that response to the flu vaccine (as dramatic as it was) actually makes sense.
-We’re programmed not to let foreign objects or organisms into our bodies.
-That response is natural, which is why so many kids act like I did when they’re told it’s time for a vaccine.
+We’re programmed not to let foreign objects or organisms into our bodies, which is why so many kids act like I did when they’re told it’s time for a vaccine.

 And I say that as someone who has spent the majority of the last five months desperately trying to convince some of the people closest to me to get the COVID-19 vaccine.
 As a biology nerd, I’d spent months learning about the science and technology of the mRNA Pfizer-BioNTech and Moderna COVID-19 vaccines.
 I’m not normally a woman of many spoken words, yet whenever any of them brought up not getting the vaccine, I lectured them like a tenured professor.